We are a Welcoming Congregation

-Our congregation extends a warm welcome to lesbian, gay, bisexual and transgender (LGBT) people and their families.
+Our congregation extends a warm welcome to lesbian, gay, bisexual, transgender, and queer (LGBTQ) people and their families.
 We are a caring, open-minded spiritual community that encourages you to seek your own spiritual path.

 What does it mean to be a Welcoming Congregation?

 Congregations who publicly and successfully welcome lesbian, gay, bisexual and transgender people have the following qualities:

 - Includes and addresses the needs of LGBTQ persons at every level of congregational life in worship, in programs, in social occasions, and in rites of passage welcoming not only their presence, but the gifts and particularities of their lives as well.

 - Assumes the presence of LGBTQ people and celebrates this diversity by having inclusive language and content in their worship.

 - Fully incorporates the experiences of LGBTQ persons throughout all programs, including religious education.

 - Includes an affirmation and nondiscrimination clause in our by-laws and other official documents affecting all dimensions of congregational life, including membership, hiring practices, and the calling of religious professionals.